 It’s better for new sphynx owners to become aware of the requirements of a Sphynx cat before they actually get one.
 This will ensure you are ready to provide them with the best care they need to grow and develop healthily.
 Learn more about the Pros and Cons of a sphynx cat, from my previous article.

-Here’s 8 Reasons why Sphynx cats are considered High Maintenance.
+Here are 8 Reasons why Sphynx cats are expensive to take care of.

 1. Regular Skin Care Routines Are Essential.

 Sphynx cats are fully naked with a fine coat of hair that can hardly be seen.
 This means that their skin is fully exposed and prone to multiple skin conditions.
-Blackheads and acne are a common problem that is associated with sphynx cats.
+Blackheads and acne are common problems that are associated with sphynx cats.

-This is caused by bacteria that are on the surface of the skin that is released when the cat sweat or secrete natural oils.
+This is caused by bacteria that are on the surface of the skin that is released when the cat sweats or secretes natural oils.
 This build-up of dirt causes black pumps, scabs, and acne.
 Regular bathing, degreasing, and moisturizing are required once or twice a week to help get rid of bacteria and the greasy gunk that builds upon their skin.

 2. Greasy Skin Leaves Residue On Furniture & Bedding

-3. Ears and Paws Builds up the Most Gunk.
+3. Ears, Eyes, and Paws Build up the Most Gunk.